 23. If you’re visiting Asheville NC, the Blue Ridge Parkway Visitor Center (MP 384) offers a great film and many interactive exhibits on the history, nature, culture, and recreation of the Blue Ridge region.

 24. The Folk Art Center (MP 382) showcases traditional and contemporary arts and crafts from the Appalachian region.
 The center opened in 1980, and offers excellent exhibits, demonstrations, educational events, and other programming.

 25. The tiny town of Little Switzerland (MP 334) offers unique views and history, resembling a colony perched between valleys that resembles the Swiss Alps.
-It’s the only town that can be accessed directly from the Blue Ridge Parkway.
+Of all the charming towns near the BRP, it’s the only one that can be accessed directly from the parkway.

 26. The area around Little Switzerland is rich with NC mining history.
 Emerald Village is home to 12 mines, including one whose feldspar was used to make Bon Ami cleaning powder and another that is one of only two Emerald mines in North Carolina.

 27. One of the more common manmade attractions you’ll find along the parkway are the tunnels dug through the mountains.
 There are a total of 26 Blue Ridge Parkway tunnels, all but one of which is in North Carolina.

 28. These tunnels were deemed necessary by the engineers who designed the scenic route in order to have a limited impact on the land while navigating the Appalachian’s rugged terrain.

 29. Most of the tunnels on the Blue Ridge Parkway were constructed by hand back in the 1930s.
 The longest tunnel on the parkway is the Pine Mountain Tunnel at 1,434 feet long.
 The Rough Ridge Tunnel is the shortest at just 150 feet.